Kingwood Pest & TermitePest & Termite

 Carpenter Ants: A Different Problem Entirely

-Carpenter ants (Camponotus spp.) are among the largest ants found in northeast Houston homes — workers range from a quarter inch to over half an inch.
-Unlike termites, carpenter ants do not eat wood; they excavate galleries in it for nesting.
-In the Kingwood and Humble areas, they are most often found in wood that is moisture-damaged — around plumbing leaks, at roof edge where wood has been wet repeatedly, or in wood in ground contact.
+Carpenter ants (Camponotus spp.) are among the largest ants you'll find in a northeast Houston home.
+Workers range from a quarter inch to over half an inch.
+Unlike termites, they don't eat wood; they excavate galleries in it for nesting.
+In the Kingwood and Humble areas, they turn up most often in wood that's already moisture-damaged: around plumbing leaks, at a roof edge that has been wet repeatedly, or in wood sitting in ground contact.

 Seasonal Patterns in Northeast Houston